Who is eligible

 The decision to expand Medicaid

 New Jersey was one of five states that opted to partially expand Medicaid well ahead of the 2014 state-date that most states used.
 In New Jersey, adults with incomes up to 23 percent of poverty were able to start enrolling in Medicaid in April 2011.
-This is still a very low income (as of 2014, 23 percent of poverty level is just $2,684 in annual income for a single person), but it’s better than nothing – more than half of the states provided no health coverage assistance at all to low income adults without children prior to 2014.
+This is still a very low income (as of 2016, 23 percent of poverty level is just $2,732 in annual income for a single person), but it’s better than nothing – more than half of the states provided no health coverage assistance at all to low income adults without children prior to 2014, and there are 18 states that still provide no assistance to childless adults living in poverty.

 In February 2013, Governor Chris Christie agreed to accept federal funding for full Medicaid expansion, and later that year he signed a budget that included $227 million in federal Medicaid expansion funds.